Private DNS: Best Practices

 with all engineering systems under it:

 Great!
-With this setup, any new systems added underneath the .engineering.yourcompany.com
+With this setup, any new systems added underneath .engineering.yourcompany.com

 will automatically

-give access to the engineering team, saving you trouble configuring these Resources manually.
+be accessible to the engineering team, saving you from needing to configure these Resources manually.

 What You Need To Know About Resource and Connector Placement